centiservice/mats3/README.md

 When a Stage _N_ of some Endpoint performs a request to another Endpoint, no thread will explicitly be waiting for the Reply.
-The thread that executed Stage N for this Flow will go back to pick up new messages for Stage N. When the requested Endpoint eventually replies, the Reply will be put on the incoming queue for Stage _N+1_, where another thread, possibly on another node, will pick it up and continue the execution for this Flow.
+The thread that executed Stage N for this Flow will go back to pick up new messages for Stage N. When the requested Endpoint eventually replies, the Reply will be put on the incoming queue for Stage _N+1_, where another thread of a StageProcessor for Stage _N+1_, possibly on another node, will pick it up and continue the execution for this Flow.

+However, when coding, the Mats Endpoint _feels like_ synchronously invoking another Endpoint: You "invoke" (Request) another Endpoint, and then continue the code with the result of that method below the invocation.

 ### Distributed

 A Mats Flow's execution will be spread out in pieces - over the Stages of the Endpoints involved in the Flow, and over the instances of the services that holds those Endpoints.
-The Mats Flow weaves a single thread through the _Mats Fabric_, jumping from StageProcessor to StageProcessor through the different instances of the services.
+The Mats Flow weaves a single line through the _Mats Fabric_, jumping from StageProcessor to StageProcessor through the different instances of the services.
 However, this is just an emergent property of the system: When you code an Endpoint, you code and reason locally within that Endpoint.